Torus decomposition and foliation detected slopes: Torus decomposition and rational homology spheres

 Our next observation is from~\cite{gabai1992taut}.
 Gabai has shown that if a knot manifold $M$ admits a taut foliation intersecting $\partial M$ transversely in a foliation with Reeb annuli, then any rational slope other than the slope represented by the Reeb annuli is strongly CTF-detected (\cite{gabai1992taut}, Corollary 3.1).
-When we only require normal CTF-detections, i.e. suspension foliations on the boundary, then actually all rational slopes are CTF-detected (we call such a knot manifold $M$ \textbf{persistent foliar}).
+When we only require the weaker condition of being CTF-detected, i.e. suspension foliations on the boundary, then actually all rational slopes are CTF-detected (we call such a knot manifold $M$ \textbf{persistently foliar}).
 Below we rewrite the conclusion in slope detection settings and give a slightly modified proof that works in our case:

 \begin{lem} Let $M$ be a knot manifold.
 Suppose $M$ admits a co-oriented taut foliation $\mathcal{F}$ that intersects $\partial M$ transversely, while $\mathcal{F}|_{\partial M}$ contains some Reeb annuli.
-Then every rational slope of $\partial M$ is CTF-detected, i.e. $M$ is persistent foliar. \end{lem}
+Then every rational slope of $\partial M$ is CTF-detected, i.e. $M$ is persistently foliar. \end{lem}

 \begin{proof} After possibly blowing up leaves intersecting $\partial M$ we can assume no two Reeb annuli share a boundary circle.
 Let $R_1, R_2,...,R_{2n}$ be the Reeb annuli of $\mathcal{F}|_{\partial M}$ in cyclic order, and $L_i,M_i$ be the two boundary circles of $R_i$ such that $L_1, M_1, L_2, M_2,...$ are in cyclic order.
 We can then further blow up the leaves of $\mathcal{F}$ corresponding to the circles $L_{2i-1},M_{2i-1}$ ($i=1,...,n$) to $I$-bundles.
-We still use $L_i,M_i$ ($i=1,...,2n$) to denote the boundary circles of $R_i$ after the blowing up, and further use $L_{2i-1}',M_{2i-1}'$ ($i=1,...,n$) to denote the other boundary circles of the annuli obtained by blowing up $L_{2i-1},M_{2i-1}$, such that locally $L_1',L_1,M_1,M_1'$ are in cyclic order, see the upper left of Figure~\ref{fig:pfoliar}.
+We still use $L_i,M_i$ ($i=1,...,2n$) to denote the boundary circles of $R_i$ after the blowing up, and further use $L_{2i-1}',M_{2i-1}'$ ($i=1,...,n$) to denote the other boundary circles of the annuli obtained by blowing up $L_{2i-1},M_{2i-1}$, such that locally $L_{2i-1}',L_{2i-1},M_{2i-1},M_{2i-1}'$ are in cyclic order, see the upper left of Figure~\ref{fig:pfoliar}.

 Now we can perform the inverse of scalloping (see~\cite{gabai1992taut} Operation 2.3.1 or~\cite{calegari2007foliations} Example 4.20) to close up these Reeb annuli into annuli leaves that are boundary parallel to the original boundary torus.
 Let $A_i$ ($i=1,...,2n$) be the annulus leaf obtained by closing up $R_i$, so that $L_i$ and $M_i$ are connected by $A_i$ and lie in the same leaf in the new foliation.